-If a modification is applied to an already tested product, Annex H gives an explanation on how to assess the risks associated with the modification, and how to evaluate the changed version.
+If a modification is applied to an already tested product, Annex H gives an explanation on how to esters the risks associated with the modification, and how to evaluate the changed version.

-Due to the risk of penetration of the windscreen of an impacting car, the untested reduced minimum height of the lower edge of any attachment above 2,0 kg shall not be lower than 2,0 m.
+Due to the risk of penetration of the windscreen of an impacting car, the untested reced height of the lower edge of any attachment above 2,0 kg shall not be lower than 2.0 m.
 For lower installations, the risk of windscreen penetration shall be evaluated.

-Specific requirements for the selection of the test item are given in 6.2.2 to 6.2.7.
+Specific requirements for the selection of the test item are give to 6.2.7

 Multi-legged support structures are of two types: multi-legged support structures with identical legs and multi-legged support structures with non-identical legs.
-Identical means that these legs refer to the same drawing number.
+Identical means that these legs refer to the same itto:1 drawing number.